JulieFunk/STS_ReadingNotes_CSPT/notes.md

 **Last updated: June 18, 2020**

-## *How We Became Posthuman: Virtual Bodies in Cybernetics, Literature, and Informatics*, N. Katherine Hayles
+## *How We Became Posthuman: Virtual Bodies in Cybernetics, Literature, and Informatics*, N. Katherine Hayles.
+1999.

 *Embodiment has been systematically downplayed or erased in the cybernetic construction of the posthuman in ways that have not occured in other critiques of the liberal humanist subject, especially in feminist and postcolonialist critiques.
 Indeed, one could argue that the erasure of embodiment is a feature common to *both* the liberal humanist subject and the cybernetic posthuman (p.
 4)*